doug/depthjs/README.md

 Prerequisites
 --------
 Download the (historic) OpenNI libs from: http://www.openni.org/openni-sdk/openni-sdk-history-2/.
 Get OpenNI, Sensor driver and NiTE.
-Download the SensorKinect (if you plan on using Kinect) lib from: https://github.com/avin2/SensorKinect/tree/unstable/Bin Make sure you have the following directory existing and writeable:
+Download the SensorKinect (if you plan on using Kinect) lib from: https://github.com/avin2/SensorKinect/tree/unstable/Bin.
+Mac/Linux: Make sure you have the following directory existing and writeable:
 	/var/lib/ni/

-Install each OpenNI (in order) library using the install.sh script.
-You may want to change the install directories to /usr/local/* instead of /usr/*
+Install each OpenNI (in order) library using the install script.
-Check that all the modules are registered:
+Mac/Linux: You may want to change the install directories to /usr/local/* instead of /usr/* Check that all the modules are registered:
 	# niReg -l